Alienum phaedrum torquatos nec eu, vis detraxit periculis ex, nihil expetendis in mei. Mei an pericula euripidis, hinc partem.

 Singer, Songwriter, Author and Educator DARIA (Daria Marmaluk-Hajioannou) has spent almost four decades performing and sharing world music in the USA and around the world.
 Hailed as “an ambassador of song” she has represented the USA in Seville Spain’s World Expo and been featured in the Huffington Post for her musical work with children around the world.
 The Christian Science Monitor commented: “When Daria Marmaluk-Hajioannou makes music, the world listens – literally!”

 Author of over 400 educational resources from her award-winning Teacher’s TPT site, DARIA’s first formally published book is BEAUTIFUL RAINBOW WORLD, a book whose dazzling images of multicultural and mixed race children are matched with the lyrics of this song which is popular around the world as well as in the USA.
+Her latest book is THE MAGIC OF PYSANKY, A UKRANIAN EGG COLORING BOOK.
+In January 2026 she will be doing a benefit with this book for NOVO UKRAINE, with 50% of profits being donated to this verified charity for every sale of the book and the book download.

 Connect with her on FacebookTwitter, and YouTube.